Mmuaz-pixel/terraform-aws/README.md

 ```

 ## Notes
-- Modify `variables.tf` for customization.
+- Modify `variables.tf` or 'terraform.tfvars' for customization.
 - Adjust security groups as needed.